 How do you decide if you should put an area rug over your broadloom?
-Some reasons are compelling, for instance:
+Some reasons are compelling, such as:

 - You’re renting and don’t like the carpet in your apartment